-- At least two pages.
-This section will later be incorporated into the project report. - Provide some background information to provide a context for the reader, citing reputable and current sources as necessary. - Clearly identify and describe the problem that is being addressed by the project.
-The problem may be a disease, disability, or injury (i.e., diabetes, HIV, cancer, autism, wounds, obesity); a social determinant of health (i.e., violence, abuse, discrimination, poverty); a challenge related to healthcare and/or access to healthcare (i.e., patient dissatisfaction, lack of health insurance, high rates of hospital-acquired infections, falls in hospitals, too few organ donors); an environmental problem (i.e., indoor air pollution, poor water quality, lead exposure); or something else. - Explain the significance of the problem for public/community health in general and for the agency's work in particular. - Current epidemiological statistics that demonstrate the problem is widespread and/or worsening, i.e., - Current incidence and/or prevalence (national, regional, state, county/city) - o Trends over time - Information that demonstrates the severe impact of the problem, i.e., - Mortality and morbidity - Quality of life - Provide additional background information, such as the primary causes and risk factors and the main approaches to prevention and/or treatment. - Explain how the agency's mission and work relate to the problem.
+- Clearly identify the problem that is being addressed by the project.
+The problem may be a disease, disability, or injury (i.e., diabetes, HIV, cancer, autism, wounds, obesity); a social determinant of health (i.e., violence, abuse, discrimination, poverty); a challenge related to healthcare and/or access to healthcare (i.e., patient dissatisfaction, lack of health insurance, high rates of hospital-acquired infections, falls in hospitals); an environmental health issue (i.e., indoor air pollution, poor water quality, lead exposure); or something else that is clearly related to community health. - o Explain the cause(s) of the problem and identify major risk factors. - Describe the effects of the problem on individuals and perhaps other social levels as well, i.e., families, relationships, communities, etc. Consider mortality, morbidity, and quality of life. - Describe the epidemiology of the problem, i.e., current incidence and/or prevalence (national, regional, state, county/city), trends over time, and significant disparities. - If prevention and/or treatment of the problem is well established, explain the primary strategies and interventions. - Explain how the agency's mission and work relate to the problem.

-The Intervention
+Section 2: The Intervention